RubixML/ML/docs/model-persistence.md

 ### Serialization
 Very often a model will need to be serialized, or packaged into a discrete chunk of data, before it can be persisted.
 The same is true for loading a model which is serialization in reverse.
 Rubix ML is compatible with a number of portable serialization formats including the Native PHP format as well as the Igbinary format.
 By knowing the format, you can easily transport models between systems.

+> **Note:** Due to a limitation in PHP, anonymous classes and functions are not able to be deserialized.
+If your model object uses anonymous classes or functions, they must be given formal definitions before they can be persisted.

 ### The Persistent Model Meta-estimator
 The [Persistent Model](persistent-model.md) meta-estimator is a model wrapper that uses the persistence subsystem under the hood.
 It provides `save()` and `load()` methods for the persistable learner that it wraps.